 Is it possible to take a guided tour to see the Catacombs of St. Callixtus or the Crypt of the Capuchin Friars?

-The catacombs of Rome and in particular those of St. Callixtus can only be visited by taking an organized tour with an expert guide, as you will go deep into the bowels of the Earth to walk through the tunnels that make up this ancient subway cemetery, which are somewhat narrow and dark.
-The guide will lead you through the passages so that you will be able to
+The catacombs of Rome and in particular those of St. Callixtus can only be visited by taking an organized tour with an expert guide, as you will enter the bowels of the Earth to walk through the tunnels that make up this ancient subway cemetery, which are somewhat narrow and dark.
+The guide will lead you through the passages so that

-From 43 € you can find options on Hellotickets to visit the Catacombs of St. Callixtus but if you want to take advantage of the experience to take a guided tour that shows you both sites, on the web you can also see activities that mix the visit to the Crypt of the Capuchin Brothers with other Catacombs of Rome from 58 €.
+From 43 € you can find options on Hellotickets to visit the Catacombs of San Callisto but if you want to take advantage of the experience to take a guided tour that shows you both sites, on the web you can also see activities that mix the visit to the Crypt of the Capuchin Brothers with other Catacombs of Rome from 58 €.

 In this way, in just a few hours you can visit two different tourist attractions to learn about the burial customs of the early Christians and their secret places of worship as well as the symbolism behind the decorations that adorn both the catacombs and the crypt.